Skip to main content

 National legal advice service

-You can contact the service for free legal information, help and advice, including about voluntary submissions to the Royal Commission.
+You can contact the services for free legal information, help and advice, including about voluntary submissions to the Royal Commission.

-Individuals do not need to be formal witnesses to the Royal Commission to access the service, and it will operate for the duration of the Royal Commission.
+Individuals do not need to be formal witnesses to the Royal Commission to access these services, and they will operate for the duration of the Royal Commission.

 To request legal help, please call 1800 976 198 or send an email to rcasclegalhelp@nationallegalaid.org.au.
-In your email, include your suburb or postcode and the state or territory you live in.
+In your email, include your preferred phone number, suburb or postcode and the state or territory you live in.

 Legal financial assistance scheme